blutorange/esbuild-plugin-faces-resource-loader/README.md

-ESBuild plugin for Faces (formerly JSF) resources, intended only for CSS files.
+[esbuild](https://esbuild.github.io/) plugin for Faces (formerly JSF) resources, intended only for CSS files.

 Writes resources to an external directory, and replaces the URL with a Faces resource expression.